 “And you continue to walk farther and farther down the wrong path.”

-“My life is impeccably righteous,” insisted the Pastor.
+“My life...since then...has been impeccably righteous,” insisted the Pastor.
 “God is my witness.
 I’m no longer a slave to the sins of my youth, and I’m certainly not intimidated by them.”

 “Then why have you shunned Bert all these years?
 Why have you never accepted Curtis as your adopted son?”

-The Pastor glared at Tony, but said nothing.
+The Pastor glared at Tony, with anger and hurt on his face.
+But he said nothing.

 “All right, all right! “ shouted the Pastor.
 “It’s true!
 I left you behind.
 But let me tell you, Tony, I have paid for it—dearly!
 That night has haunted me all these years!”

-Tony stepped over to the Pastor’s desk and picked up the television’s remote control.
+Tony stepped over to the Pastor’s desk and picked up the television’s remote.
 He aimed it at the Sony and pressed a button.
 The screen lit up with a dizzy image of jagged, flashing lights.

 “What are you doing?” asked the Pastor.
 “How did you do that?
 The electricity is out.”